BitSmith5/EnumCreator/Assets/EnumCreator/StandaloneEnumGuide.md

 2. Check that the enum name matches the filename (without .cs extension)
 3. Verify the enum format is correct (see format requirements above)
 4. Ensure the enum name is a valid C# identifier (starts with letter/underscore, contains only letters/digits/underscores)
-5. Try using `Tools > Enum Creator > Utilities > Force Sync All Enum Files`
+5. Check the Console for any error messages
-6. Check the Console for any error messages
+6. Try refreshing the project (Ctrl+R) to trigger file detection

-If you get naming conflicts when using the menu items:
+If you get naming conflicts when using the right-click menu:
 1. The dialog will warn you if a file with the same name already exists
 2. Choose "Overwrite" to replace the existing file, or "Cancel" to choose a different name
 3. The system validates enum names to prevent invalid C# identifiers